Patluri9/DataisKing/README.md

 # DataisKing
-Across every domain—from global services to niche products—one truth remains absolute: **Data is the kingmaker**.
+Across every domain from global services to niche products one truth remains absolute: **Data is the kingmaker**.
 It is the heartbeat of every system, with the power to either scale a vision or expose a critical flaw.
 My career is dedicated to protecting the integrity of this "**King**" by bridging the gap between AI, MLOps, and Quality Engineering.

 Currently, I specialize in architecting real-time Data Quality Control (DQC) frameworks designed to validate complex ETL pipelines as they move.
 I don’t just test data; I build the automated infrastructure that ensures it is reliable, reusable, and ready for scale.